ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-styling.md

 	</tbody>
 </table>

-* The `tableProperties` button
-* The `tableCellProperties` button

 #### Toolbars

-The contextual table toolbar shows up when the whole table is selected, for instance using the widget handler or clicking anywhere inside a table.
+The {@link module:table/tableproperties~TableProperties} and {@link module:table/tablecellproperties~TableCellProperties} plugins allow adding the `tableProperties` and `tableCellProperties` items to the toolbar.
 It is possible to {@link module:table/table~TableConfig#tableToolbar configure} its content.
-These plugins allow adding the `tableProperties` and `tableCellProperties` items to the toolbar.

 ### Editor commands